-The wearable bracelet is embedded with RFID technology used to electronically store and access ticket information, book Fast Passes, make hotel reservations, process cashless payments, and even work open the door to your Disney hotel room.
+The wearable bracelet is embedded with RFID technology used to electronically store and access ticket information, book Fast Passes, make hotel reservations, process cashless payments, and even open the door to your Disney hotel room.

 Disney's MagicBand was a branding masterstroke

 Apple, Coke, Disney.
 Like them or loathe them, you cannot deny their brand power.

 Disney could have introduced an off-the-shelf product that functioned the same as the MagicBand and would have probably cost a whole lot less.
 (For the record, we have no idea what Disney's MagicBands cost, but we know enough to know they're probably not cheap).